ethanrosswomack/Sarasota/source/voyagers_vol2/chapter_19.md

 Reptilian “Falcon-Eagle” dominion.
-Through a temporary photo-sonic interface system created by the Emerald Covenant Maharaji Blue Human races of Density-2 Sirius B, portions of the NET/NDC-Grid were able to receive and transmit specific scalar pulses through Earth’s Templar that served to ''jam'' the frequencies used to sustain the Montauk-Phi-Ex Wormhole.
+Through a temporary photo-sonic interface system created by the Emerald Covenant Maharaji Blue Human races of Density-2 Sirius B, portions of the NET/NDC-Grid were able to receive and transmit speciﬁc scalar pulses through Earth’s Templar that served to ''jam'' the frequencies used to sustain the Montauk-Phi-Ex Wormhole.
    By 1994, the united Emerald Covenant and Anunnaki legions successfully created a temporary ''cap'' on the Montauk-Phi-Ex APIN system, and a partial cap on the Falcon wormhole ''hub.''
-The Montauk-Phi- Ex/Falcon cap prevented the Necromiton-Andromies Zeta Rigelian, and Drakonian/Reptilian fleets from furthering their intended covert infiltration of Earth’s subterranean bases.
-The Montauk-Phi-Ex Cap was a temporary solution that depended upon the Anunnakis upholding the Pleiadian- Sirian Agreements.
+The Montauk-PhiEx/Falcon cap prevented the Necromiton-Andromies Zeta Rigelian, and
+Drakonian/Reptilian fleets from furthering their intended covert infiltration of Earth’s subterranean bases.
+The Montauk-Phi-Ex Cap was a temporary solution that depended upon the Anunnakis upholding the PleiadianSirian Agreements.
 In these agreements the Anunnaki legions had promised to release Earth from Nibiruian subjugation, dismantle the NET and return the NDC-Grid and Solar Star Gate-4, which they had “hijacked by force” during the 25,500 BC Lucifer Rebellion, back over to the Emerald Covenant Founders’ protection by 2000.
    Had the Anunnaki races upheld the Pleiadian-Sirian Agreements, Emerald Covenant races would have used the NET/NDC-Grid installation on Earth to accomplish two vital Bridge Zone Project crisis intervention initiatives.
-The most pressing intervention needed was that of rapidly re- balancing Earth’s electromagnetic Merkaba fields to prevent pending pole shift from occurring during the 2000-20l7 SAC, due to the original, inorganic Photo-sonic program of the NDC-Grid.
+The most pressing intervention needed was that of rapidly rebalancing Earth’s electromagnetic Merkaba ﬁelds to prevent pending pole shift from occurring during the 2000-20l7 SAC, due to the original, inorganic Photo-sonic program of the NDC-Grid.
 The second intervention was that of using the NET/NDC-Grid network during the SAC to